retvaripeter/VIParking/README.md

 **GETTING STARTED**

-Just clone the repository or download the files.
+You can download the repository on the right side (green button).

 **HOW TO INSTALL/RUN?**